honeynet/honeynet.org/content/blog/2010/04/28/a-breeze-of-storm/index.md

   - "stormfucker"
 ---

 Today, Steven Adair from Shadowserver imformed us about a new piece of malware that looks like a new version of the infamous Storm Worm.
 Storm was one of the first serious peer-to-peer botnets, it was sending out spam for more than two years until its decline in late 2008.
-Mark Schloesser, Tillmann Werner, Georg Wicherski, and I [Stormfucker](http://www.h-online.com/security/news/item/Storm-Worm-botnet-cracked-wide-open-739607.html>did some work on how to take down Storm</a> back then, so the rumors about a new version caught our interest.
+Mark Schloesser, Tillmann Werner, Georg Wicherski, and I [Stormfucker](http://www.h-online.com/security/news/item/Storm-Worm-botnet-cracked-wide-open-739607.html> did some work on how to take down Storm back then, so the rumors about a new version caught our interest.
 Mark, Tillmann, and me started to take the sample apart, and it looks very much like Storm indeed.
-It even uses the same configuration file, stored under C:\WINDOWS\herjek.config (the same filename as used by the last Storm version), but as the command-and-control channel has been replaced with an HTTP based version, there is no peer list included anymmore.
+It even uses the same configuration file, stored under C:\WINDOWS\herjek.config (the same filename as used by the last Storm version), but as the command-and-control channel has been replaced with an HTTP based version, there is no peer list included anymore.
 When we looked at it, just contained two lines:

 ```
 [config]